joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 **[00:02:49](https://www.youtube.com/watch?v=6OTRDIgxgq0&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m49s)**

 You can use **None DB** fields for internal validation logic.
-For instance, the tutorial uses a field named **“Not Required”**, which is manipulated through JavaScript to adapt form validation dynamically.
+For instance, the tutorial uses a field named **"Not Required"**, which is manipulated through JavaScript to adapt form validation dynamically.

 * The field stores temporary values used to decide if other fields are required or hidden.
 * These values never need to be stored permanently, making `None DB` ideal.